idemeum/idemeum-docs-vue.github.io/mfa-organization-rollout.md

 :::

-### Enrollment link
-When employees navigate to enrollment link and scan the QR-code with idemeum mobile app, we try to [onboard user](./employee-onboarding.html) using their personal claim using the [user source](./integration-with-hr-system.html) that is configured in idemeum.
-If everything is configured correctly and onboarding is successful, employee will be shown the corporate email address.
+## With your own Single Sign-On

+idemeum also supports easy integrations with major Identity Providers such as Okta, Azure AD, Onelogin, and more.

+* Check our [integrations portal](https://integrations.idemeum.com) for detailed integration guides.
+* Invite your employees to onboard into passwordless experience.
+You can leverage the same sample email that we included in the above section.
+As an added convenience we offer an enrollment link to show employees the status of their onboarding before integration with idemeum is fully enabled.

 ::: warning Enrollment link

 For the enrollment link we offer a URL that employees can use to self-enroll.
 The link is created by adding `/enroll` to your company's idemeum tenant name.
 For instance `https://acme.idemeum.com/enroll`.

+When employees navigate to enrollment link and scan the QR-code with idemeum mobile app, we try to [onboard user](./employee-onboarding.html) using their personal claim using the [user source](./integration-with-hr-system.html) that is configured in idemeum.
+If everything is configured correctly and onboarding is successful, employee will be shown the corporate email address.

 :::

-## 2. Integrate idemeum

-As a second step you will need to integrate idemeum with your existing infrastructure.
-Check out our [integrations portal](https://integrations.idemeum.com) to explore various integrations that we support today.

-Typically you would connect idemeum to:

-* Your existing SAML SSO Identity Provider to allow users access SaaS apps with passwordless MFA
-* Virtual Private Network (VPN)
-* Networking / Wi-Fi infrastructure
-* HR / Payroll system or any other source if you want completely automate passwordless onboarding

-We have detailed integration guides posted in our integration portal.
-If you need an integration that we do not currently support, please reach out to [support@idemeum.com](MAILTO:SUPPORT@IDEMEUM.COM).

-## 3. Enable passwordless experience

-Once your employees are enrolled, and you have idemeum integrated with your infrastructure, you can turn off password-based login for your employees.
-That will depend on your specific integration:

-* For Okta you will enable routing rules to use idemeum for all SaaS applications access
+* When everything is set up, and employees are onboarded, you can turn on login with idemeum Passwordless MFA.
+For example, for Okta you will enable routing rules to use idemeum for all SaaS applications access, for Azure AD you will configure your domain to use idemeum as authentication source.
+Detailed steps for each Identity Provider are described in our [integration portal](https://integrations.idemeum.com/tag/identity-providers/).
-* For Azure you will need to enable 3rd party IDP federation using PowerShell
-* For VPN you will turn the Radius integration with idemeum
-* and more